-Molly serves as an Account Executive, specializing in traditional and social media, brand journalism and strategic communications for multiple clients.
+Molly serves as a Senior Account Executive, specializing in traditional and social media, brand journalism and strategic communications for multiple clients.
 Before joining D+P, Molly worked for the U.S. Chair of Burson-Marsteller’s Public Affairs and Crisis Practice with a focus in corporate communications.

 Prior to her work at Burson, she did presidential advance for the 2012 Obama for America campaign.
 In this capacity she supervised site and press logistics for major campaign and inaugural events across the country.
 In the summer of 2012 following graduation, she was a White House intern in the office of Vice President Joseph Biden.

 Molly continues to serve as a White House Advance Associate, coordinating visits by the President and Vice President to the City of Philadelphia.
-She is thrilled Philadelphia was selected as host for the Democratic National Convention next summer.
+She also served as the Volunteer Coordinator for Studio 2016, the DNCC’s in-house, full-production media studio built within the Wells Fargo Center, during the 2016 Democratic National Convention in Philadelphia.

-Molly, a proud Pennsylvania native, holds a B.A. from the University of Pittsburgh, where she double majored in political science and philosophy and achieved a global studies certificate with a concentration in the Middle East and Arabic language.[ x ]
+A proud Pennsylvania native, Molly holds a B.A. from the University of Pittsburgh, where she double majored in political science and philosophy and achieved a global studies certificate with a concentration in the Middle East and Arabic language.[ x ]
 Close Bio

-As an Assistant Account Executive, Cassie’s responsibilities include supporting senior staff on client-facing work, managing social media pages, media outreach, strategic communications, event planning and in-depth research.
+In her role as Account Coordinator, Paige supports senior staff on client-facing work, manages social media pages, and engages in media outreach, strategic communications, event planning and in-depth research.